tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 }
 ```

-The Sequence Manager provides both an HTTP and Akka interface to it, so it has two implementations
+The Sequence Manager provides both an HTTP and Pekko interface to it, so it has two implementations
-of the API: a HTTP client and an Akka Client.
+of the API: a HTTP client and an Pekko Client.
 The core functionality of the program is written as an
-Akka actor, and the HTTP service is merely an adaptive wrapper around the Akka interface, in that
+Pekko actor, and the HTTP service is merely an adaptive wrapper around the Pekko interface, in that
-the HTTP service contains the Akka Client, and translates HTTP requests into Akka calls to the
+the HTTP service contains the Pekko Client, and translates HTTP requests into Pekko calls to the
 Sequence Manager Actor Behavior.

 The HTTP server in the Sequence Manager is implemented using
 [msocket](https://github.com/tmtsoftware/msocket) without any streams or callback methods
 (i.e. no websocket are needed), so only a “post-handler” class needs to be implemented.
 This class
 merely translates msocket requests, that is, POST requests to the “post-endpoint”, to SM API calls
-in the Akka implementation.
+in the Pekko implementation.

 This program has many layers to it, summarized by the following list: